K13: SST Death Flight

 [Sung.]
 Up from the column came a-bubblin’ crude.

 A reference to the theme song to the CBS sitcom The Beverly Hillbillies (1962-1971).
 Sample lyrics: “Come and listen to a story about a man named Jed/A poor mountaineer, barely kept his family fed/Then one day he was shootin at some food/And up through the ground came a-bubblin crude.”

 Tastes like Kool-Aid.

 Kool-Aid is a flavored drink mix that has been popular with kids for decades.
 Invented by Nebraskan Edwin Perkins in 1927, seven flavors were initially available: cherry, grape, lemon-lime, orange, raspberry, root beer, and strawberry.
 In 1953, the brand was sold to General Foods.
 In the 1960s, the giant pitcher-shaped mascot Kool-Aid Man was introduced.
 He would exclaim, “Oh yeah!” after crashing through a wall.
-The name became associated with a bad bit of business in 1978 when 918 cultists committed suicide in Jonestown, Guyana.
+The name became associated with a tragedy in 1978 when 918 cultists committed suicide or were murdered in Jonestown, Guyana.
 The phrase “drank the Kool-Aid” has come to mean a person has bought into a line of foolish thinking or dogma, when in fact the victims drank poison mixed with Kool-Aid competitor Flavor-Aid.